survivejs/webpack-book/manuscript/optimizing/03_environment_variables.md

 T> A related technique, **aliasing**, is discussed in the *Package Consuming Techniques* chapter.

-## Webpack Optimization Plugins

-You can find a collection of optimization-related plugins for webpack:

-* [compression-webpack-plugin](https://www.npmjs.com/package/compression-webpack-plugin) allows you to push the problem of generating compressed files to webpack to potentially save processing time on the server.
-* `webpack.optimize.AggressiveSplittingPlugin` allows you to split code into smaller bundles as discussed in the *Bundle Splitting* chapter.
-The result is ideal for an HTTP/2 environment.
-* `webpack.DefinePlugin` allows you to use feature flags in your code and eliminate the redundant code as discussed in this chapter.
-* [lodash-webpack-plugin](https://www.npmjs.com/package/lodash-webpack-plugin) creates smaller Lodash builds by replacing feature sets with smaller alternatives leading to more compact builds.

 ## Conclusion

 Setting environment variables is a technique that allows you to control which paths of the source are included in the build.